 The area known as Nanutarra was granted to Richard Hicks in 1866.
-Like many of the stations in the North West, Nanutarra was used as grazing land for a number of years prior to being developed with a permanent settlement and development took place.
-By 1880 and possibly as early as 1878, Harry Higham took up this lease, along with several others nearby and ran sheep hereto run sheep on the land.
+Like many of the stations in the North West, Nanutarra was used as grazing land for a number of years prior to being developed with a permanent settlement.
+By 1880 and possibly as early as 1878, Harry Higham took up this lease, along with several others nearby to run sheep on the land.
 It is believed that Harry had constructed some sort of temporary structure at the station around 1878, however the Nanutarra Homestead as it is recognised today was not commenced until 1883 (completed 1894) when the brick maker began making bricks on site.